Ferrell C, Agarwal P. Flight bans and the Ebola crisis. Harvard Public Health Review. Fall 2018;14.

 Once commercial airlines are given additional duties of policing the IHR themselves, systemic issues begin to present themselves.
 As for-profit businesses, commercial airlines do not subscribe to the same moral and ethical mandates that are the mission of global humanitarian organizations such as the WHO and the ICAO.
 They do not host committees of health experts and do not employ epidemiologists or teams of clinicians who have the latest information on infectious disease protocols.
 Instead, airline responses to these public health emergencies are dictated by a multitude of competing interests such as the business and economic climate, pressure from employees and unions and national interests and government mandates of the country in which the company is based.

-Airlines are subject to the laws imposed by their national aviation administration as well as mandates from the governments in their home country- an issue even more complicated by the fact that many European airlines franchises are partially owned by their national government.
+Airlines are subject to the laws imposed by their national aviation administration as well as mandates from the governments in their home country — an issue even more complicated by the fact that many European airlines franchises are partially owned by their national government.
 For example, Air France is 17.6% owned by the French government and thus highly subject to the State’s goals and orders (Air France KLM, 2016).
-Conversely, part of what allowed Brussels Airlines to continue service during the crisis was the ways in which their national government was supportive of that continued service.
+Conversely, part of what allowed Brussels Airlines to continue service during the crisis was how their national government was supportive of that continued service.
 Brussels Airlines could continue to function because they had strong support from the Belgian government who had a top-notch action response plan in place that had been developed, in part, with Brussels Airlines (ECDC, 2015).

 While there are international-scale plans to coordinate airline behavior during a communicable disease outbreak, there are noteworthy challenges.
 The ICAO and the WHO – principal bodies responsible for the coordination of action of vested stakeholders – need to constantly improve compliance.
 Although the guidelines and standards cannot be legally binding, nations signing voluntarily should be obligated to their commitments.
 They should build core capacities in disease surveillance risk assessment, knowledge sharing, preparedness and response strategy, communication and collaboration between all the different stakeholders.
 Although, the ICAO has provided with guidelines, it does not specify how to achieve them.
 One way in which the ICAO is already working on achieving global harmonization of guidelines is to “work in regions of the world that have common characteristics and established communication networks” (ICAO, 2016).